 - Analyse flow of molten plastic in thinner sections.

 Boss Design Guidelines

-Boss feature is used as a point of attachment and assembly in plastic parts.
+Boss feature is used for guiding and assembly of plastic parts.
 It consists of a cylindrical projection with holes.
-Boss in plastic are designed to receive screws or threaded inserts.
+Bosses in plastic parts are designed to receive screws or threaded inserts.

 During product life-cycle bosses are subjected to various loads.
 Therefore Boss design guidelines are followed to ensure boss strength and avoid injection molding defects in plastic parts.

 Recommended boss wall thickness is 0.6 times of nominal wall thickness.

 Boss Wall Thickness (A) = 0.6 X T (Nominal Wall Thickness)

 Note: Boss wall thickness can be increased to increase its strength.
 For example in case of high stresses imposed by self-tapping screws.
 But this will have an impact on part aesthetics.

 Small radius at the boss base increases boss strength and also helps in part ejection during injection molding.